(Effective Fall 2016)

-This unique completion major is specifically designed for the registered nurse who wishes to earn a degree, on a full- or part-time basis, for professional development, advancement, or job mobility.
-The baccalaureate curriculum builds on the knowledge and skills possessed by RNs who have graduated from diploma- and associate-degree nursing programs.
-The curriculum plan is designed for the working RN.
-Offered in an online accelerated format, this major allows the RN to satisfy the bachelor-degree requirements within 12-18 months, depending on seat availability and transfer credits.
+This unique completion major is specifically designed for the registered nurse who wishes to earn a Bachelor of Science in Nursing degree, on a full- or part-time basis, for professional development, advancement, or job mobility.
+Designed for the working RN, the curriculum builds on the knowledge and skills possessed by RNs who have graduated from diploma- and associate-degree nursing programs.
+Offered in an online accelerated format, this major allows the RN to satisfy the bachelor-degree requirements within 12-18 months, depending on transfer credits and seat availability.

-The bachelor-degree major prepares licensed registered nurses to contribute to the quality provision of nursing care in a rapidly changing health care environment.
+The Bachelor of Science in Nursing degree major prepares licensed registered nurses to contribute to the provision of quality nursing care in a rapidly changing health care environment.
 This major enables nurses to build upon their knowledge base and assume positions with increased responsibility in a variety of health care settings, from promoting health and facilitating adaptation to increasingly complex health care problems/needs.
 The curriculum offers a required core of nursing and general education courses with elective course options based on student educational and career goals.

-The BSN completion degree can lead to advanced clinical and administrative positions in the traditional field of nursing, but also offers opportunities which include, but are not limited to, home health nursing, public health nursing, nursing education, the armed services, and health care case management.
-In most cases, nursing within the federal government requires a minimum of a bachelor's degree from an accredited nursing program.
+The degree can lead to careers in the hospital acute care setting, administrative positions, community and public health, nursing education, the armed services, and case management.
+In most cases, nursing with the federal government requires a minimum of a bachelor's degree from an accredited nursing program.